stolostron/multicloud-operators-channel/README.md

 ns     Namespace   ch-ns      20s
 ```

-Resouces got moved to it destination, and `subscription` can take over from here, deploying this resource(it will be the configmap deployed) to your managed cluster.
+Resources are moved to their destination, and the `subscription` deploys this resource to your managed cluster.
+The resource will be the `configmap` that is deployed.

 ```shell
 % kubectl get deployables.apps.open-cluster-management.io -n ch-ns